 Just 26 miles southeast of Las Vegas sits Boulder City, one of two cities in Nevada that forbids gambling.
-It’s also a great jumping off point before or after visit Lake Mead National Recreation Area and Hoover Dam.
+It’s also a great jumping-off point before or after visit Lake Mead National Recreation Area and Hoover Dam.
 Fortunately, there are lots to eat and drink in the town so you may not even notice that you can’t bet on anything.
 And if not, feel free to keep drinking until you do.
-Diners that are open early and long hours, a candy parlor with nostalgic candy, a brewing company featuring local beer, a wine cellar, a barbecue joint and even an Italian spot are just some of the places to grab a quick bite or leisurely meal.
+Diners that are open early and for long hours, a candy parlor with nostalgic candy, a brewing company featuring local beer, a wine cellar, a barbecue joint, and even a pizza spot are just some of the places to grab a quick bite or leisurely meal.
 If that isn’t enough to get you interested, there is also a place in Boulder City where you can grab one of those famous and even vegan Dole whips.
-Check out the 13 best restaurants and bars to visit in Boulder City.
+Check out the 12 best restaurants and bars to visit in Boulder City.
 All are listed from west to east.Read More

 Hit these restaurants and bars before or after visiting the Hoover Dam or Lake Mead National Recreational Area

 Boulder Dam Brewing Co. features a beergarden with live music and any of the rotating six different types of beer that are brewed here.
 The ever-changing beer list ranges from dark to light beers and there’s also a food menu in case you want a bite while you sip on your beer.
 Popular selections include the house hefeweizen served with an orange slice and the Breuben sandwich, corned beef crowned with Hell’s Hole Hefeweizen sauerkraut, Swiss cheese, and Thousand Island dressing on grilled marble rye.